CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_03_ad_structure_gpo.md

 Phase 03 is complete when:

-- OUs are created and populated
+- OUs are fully structured
-- Users and groups are configured
+- Users and groups are properly assigned
-- Machines are in correct OUs
+- Machines are placed in correct OU
-- GPO is created and linked
+- GPO is created, linked, and applied
 - GPO appears in gpresult
-- Security logs are generated
+- Security logs are consistently generated

 ---

+# Transition to Phase 04

+Next phase:

+- File server deployment
+- Shared folder structure
+- Access control using AD groups
+- Permission enforcement

+---

 # Summary

-Phase 03 establishes centralized identity, structure, and policy enforcement across the cyber range.
-This phase marks the transition from a simple domain to a fully managed enterprise environment, enabling future attack simulations and SOC monitoring capabilities.
+Phase 03 establishes centralized identity, access control, and policy enforcement across the cyber range.

+This phase marks the transition from a simple domain environment to a fully managed enterprise system, enabling realistic user behavior, controlled access to resources, and SOC-ready logging and visibility.